I usually don’t use a lot of math when doing electronics, but Ohms law is extremely useful!

 How to use it:

 Use your hand to cover the letter you want to find.
-If the remaining letters are over each other, it means divide the top one with the bottom one.
+If one of the remaining letters is above the other, it means dividing the top one by the bottom one.
 If they are next to each other, it means multiply one with the other.

 Example: Voltage